certilremy/project_enumerable_methods/README.md

 In your terminal while at the root of the project to ensure all gem are installed.

  ## Using the methods
-There already some examples of code how to use the methods in the
+There are already some examples of code how to use the methods in the
 ```
 bin/main
 ```